For many years, Scotland has produced some of the finest whiskeys the world has ever seen.

 There are two main types of Scotch whisky; single malt and single grain.
-From those two types, three sub categories are formed.
-Those categories are blended Scotch, blended malt Scotch and blended grain Scotch.
+From those two types, three subcategories are formed.
+Those categories are blended Scotch, blended malt Scotch, and blended grain Scotch.

 Single malt Scotch whisky is today, the most popular choice in North American homes.
 This is an aged whisky made by a single distillery using only malted barley and water.
 It contains no other cereals and must be distilled, produced and bottled in Scotland.

 Single grain Scotch whisky is less commonly found on the shelves of your local liquor store.
 It starts out with water and a malted barley but then has additional whole grains or cereals added to it which prevents it from complying with the laws that would permit it to be called single malt.
-Just like with single malt Scotch, it too, has to be bottled in Scotland in order for it to be able to use the “Scotch” name.
+Just like with single malt Scotch, it too has to be bottled in Scotland in order for it to be able to use the “Scotch” name.
 It is this type of Scotch that most blended Scotch whisky is made from.

 Blended Malt Scotch

 A blended malt Scotch is actually one of the most uncommon types of Scotch that can be found today.
-Previously called a “vatted malt” or a “pure malt” it is when the blender takes two or more single malt Scotch whiskies from at least two separate distilleries and blends them together to create one batch of whisky.
+Previously called a “vatted malt” or a “pure malt” it is when the blender takes two or more single malt Scotch whiskeys from at least two separate distilleries and blends them together to create one batch of whisky.

 Blended Grain Scotch

-A blended grain Scotch is similar to that of a blended malt, except it utilizes two or more single grain Scotch whiskies from at least two separate distilleries.
+A blended grain Scotch is similar to that of a blended malt, except it utilizes two or more single grain Scotch whiskeys from at least two separate distilleries.
 They are then blended together to create a single batch of whisky.